EX-Salesforce-Training/Project-2-Hard-Days-Byte/contributing.md

 # Work in org or on Visual Studio Code
  - While working on project in Visual Studio Code, consistently commit changes to branch
- - If working in the org, frequently retrieve data with "sfdx force:org:retrieve -x ./manifest/package.xml" for entire package or "sfdx force:org:retrieve -x ./manifest/Individual-Manifest.xml" for specific extraction of your edited files and commit to branch push to repository frequently to track progress
+ - If working in the org, frequently retrieve data with "sfdx force:org:retrieve -x ./manifest/package.xml" for entire package or "sfdx force:org:retrieve -x ./manifest/Individual-Manifest.xml" for specific extraction of your edited files and commit to branch push, to repository frequently to track progress

 # Pull Request
  - Confirm all changes are ready for deployment